Nagoya University

 General Program

 The Department assesses whether applicants possess the academic skills and abilities to think logically and critically, make decisions, and communicate collaboratively, which are necessary to acquire a high level of specialized knowledge and research skills in psychology and the developmental sciences.
 To make this assessment, the Department administers a written examination and asks applicants to submit documents detailing their past research outcomes and future research plans upon admission to the course.
-The Department also conducts an oral examination to assess whether the applicant has the collaborative communication ability, spirit, and enthusiasm required for scientific inquiry, as well as a desire to be at the forefront of cutting-edge research in educational science and proactively engage with diverse issues in education and human development.
+The Department also conducts an oral examination to assess whether the applicant has the collaborative communication ability, propensity, and enthusiasm required for scientific inquiry, as well as a desire to be at the forefront of cutting-edge research in educational science and proactively engage with diverse issues in education and human development.

 Graduate Program for Adult Students (Professional Degree Program)

 The Department assesses whether applicants possess the academic skills and abilities to think logically and critically, make decisions, and communicate collaboratively, which are necessary to acquire a high level of specialized knowledge and research skills in psychology and the developmental sciences.
 To make this assessment, the Department conducts a written examination and asks applicants to submit documents detailing their past research outcomes and future research plans upon admission to the course.
-The Department also administers an oral examination to assess whether the applicant has the collaborative communication ability, spirit, and enthusiasm required for scientific inquiry, as well as a desire to be at the forefront of cutting-edge research in educational science and proactively engage with diverse issues in education and human development.
+The Department also administers an oral examination to assess whether the applicant has the collaborative communication ability, propensity, and enthusiasm required for scientific inquiry, as well as a desire to be at the forefront of cutting-edge research in educational science and proactively engage with diverse issues in education and human development.

 close